ethz-asl/unreal_cv_ros/README.md

 # unreal_cv_ros

 **unreal_cv_ros** is a package to allow ROS based simulation of a MAV equipped with a 3D-reconstruction sensor.
-The simulation is performed inside an [unreal engine 4](https://www.unrealengine.com/en-US/what-is-unreal-engine-4) game.
-The node-game communcation is carried out utilizing the [unrealcv](https://github.com/unrealcv/unrealcv) computer vision plugin for unreal engine 4 (UE4).
+The simulation is performed inside an [Unreal Engine 4](https://www.unrealengine.com/en-US/what-is-unreal-engine-4) (UE4) game.
+The node-game communcation is carried out utilizing the [UnrealCV](https://github.com/unrealcv/unrealcv) computer vision plugin for UE4.

 # Table of Contents
 **Installation**